maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 </tr>
 </table>

-That's all well and good, but how does this work?
-Well, I will first say you should read the paper, because it is quite short and really approachable.
-But I will briefly explain how it works, leaving out a few key details.
+Everyone loves code and we can trust it just fine, but how does this actually work?

-Cycle Collection relies on this key insight: if you were to perform a drop on every Gc in a cycle, that cycle will be garbage if the remaining ref count of every node in that cycle is zero.
+Cycle Collection relies on this key insight: if you were to perform a drop on every node in a cycle, that cycle will be garbage if the remaining ref count of every node in that cycle is zero.
 This kind of makes sense intuitively, what we're basically saying here is that if we somehow already knew that a data structure was cyclic, we could just manually sever an outgoing reference for some random node and the cascade of decrementing reference counts would cleanly free the whole